react-native-community/cli/docs/init.md

 npx react-native@latest init ProjectName
 ```

-> Note: If you have both `yarn` and `npm` installed on your machine, React Native CLI will always try to use `yarn`, so even if you use `npx` utility, only `react-native` executable will be installed using `npm` and the rest of the work will be delegated to `yarn`.
-You can force usage of `npm` adding `--pm npm` flag to the command.
+> Note: If you have both `yarn` and `npm` installed on your machine, React Native CLI will always try to use `npm`.
+You can force usage of `yarn` by adding `--pm yarn` flag to the command.

 > Note: for Yarn users, `yarn dlx` command similar to `npx` will be featured in Yarn 2.0: <https://github.com/yarnpkg/berry/pull/40> so we'll be able to use it in a similar fashion.